A perturbative expansion scheme for supermembrane and matrix theory: Introduction and summary

-In this paper we wish to tackle the quantization of the supermembrane from a new and different perspective.
+In this paper we wish to tackle the quantization of the supermembrane from a new and different perspective (for a complementary approach to quantizing supermembrane theory, see \cite{Restuccia1} and references therein).
 A main ingredient here is the fact that the supersymmetric APD gauge theory ({\em alias\/} the supersymmetric SU$(\infty)$ matrix model) {\em is\/} the supermembrane.
-Our analysis leads us to the conclusion that the membrane tension~$T$, made dimensionless, must be identified with the gauge coupling~$g$ of the APD gauge theory.
+Our analysis leads us to the conclusion that the membrane tension~$T$ must be identified with the square of the gauge coupling~$g$ of the APD gauge theory.
 This insight allows us to set up a systematic expansion scheme in terms of a path-integral formulation where the small (large) tension limit of the membrane theory corresponds to the weak (strong) coupling limit of the APD gauge theory -- a result to be contrasted with the somewhat murky state of affairs with the zero-tension limit of string theory.
-This expansion is introduced by means of a Nicolai map \cite{Nic0,Nic1} (designated by $\cT_g$) which we first construct for the finite-$N$ theory up to and including quartic order $\cO(g^4)$.\footnote{ In the temporal gauge and actually including $O(g^5)$ since odd orders vanish at least up to this point.} Our derivation is based on a systematic procedure that relies on very recent progress in perturbatively evaluating this map for supersymmetric Yang--Mills theories in higher dimensions, see especially \cite{MN,LR2}.
+This expansion is introduced by means of a Nicolai map \cite{Nic0,Nic1} (designated by $\cT_g$) which we first construct for the finite-$N$ theory up to and including quartic order $\cO(g^4)$.\footnote{ In the temporal gauge and actually including $O(g^5)$ since odd orders vanish at least up to this point.} Our derivation is based on a systematic procedure that relies on very recent progress in perturbatively evaluating this map for supersymmetric Yang--Mills theories in higher dimensions, see especially~\cite{MN,LR2}.
 This prescription in principle allows for the determination of the map to {\em any\/} desired order.
-It then turns out that the pertinent formul\ae\ all remain well-defined in the limit $N\ra\infty$, via the straightforward replacement of SU($N$) commutators by APD brackets, see especially (\ref{TXAPD}).\footnote{ An accompanying $N$-dependent rescaling cancels only for the supermembrane, indicating that the $N\ra\infty$ limit does not exist for the ordinary membrane.} These are two main results of this paper, which should eventually permit setting up an approximation scheme also for correlators and other quantities of physical interest.
+It then turns out that the pertinent formul\ae\ all remain well-defined in the limit $N\ra\infty$, via the straightforward replacement of SU($N$) commutators by APD brackets, see especially~(\ref{TXAPD}).
+An accompanying $N$-dependent divergence cancels only for the supermembrane, indicating that the $N\ra\infty$ limit does not exist for the bosonic matrix model~\footnote{ Related difficulties with the $N\ra\infty$ limit for the bosonic matrix model were already pointed out in \cite{Sav}.} (`non-renormalizability' of the bosonic membrane).
+In arriving at this conclusion, the map $\cT_g$ plays a crucial role: as far as we are aware, there is no other approach that addresses the issue of the $N\ra\infty$ limit in such a direct manner.
+These are two main results of this paper which should eventually permit setting up an approximation scheme also for correlators and other quantities of physical interest.
 This might enable one to sidestep the finite-$N$ approximation altogether and to deal directly with the limiting theory for $N=\infty$.
-Finally, we demonstrate that the expansion of the Jacobian in powers of~$g$ has a {\em non-zero\/} radius of convergence.
-This does not yet mean that the map itself has this property, but it represents strong evidence that the expansion is indeed better behaved than the usual perturbation expansions, and that it may likewise have a non-zero radius of convergence.